 Involve key stakeholders from the get-go

-Executives and senior management are ultimately responsible and so will be looking for a clear return on their investment along with clear reporting and predictive analytics to have an up-to-date understanding of what impact the software is having.
+Leadership will be looking for a clear return on their investment with reports and analytics that show the impact of the HRMS.

 Consider hiring an HRMS consultant